TACC/coe-332-sp23/docs/unit01/tacc_onboarding.rst

     Source:  https://en.wikipedia.org/wiki/File:Anatomy_of_the_Mars_Helicopter.png

 How do *Perseverance* and *Ingenuity* communicate to carry out missions and return that sensor data?
-The source code for the helicopter / rover themselves are not public (as far as I can tell), but NASA JPL credited a `long list <https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile#list-of-qualifying-repositories-for-mars-2020-helicopter-contributor-badge>`_ of open source code repositories on GitHub that the helicopter project depends on.
+NASA JPL credited a
+`long list <https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile#list-of-qualifying-repositories-for-mars-2020-helicopter-contributor-badge>`_
+of open source code repositories on GitHub that the helicopter project depends on.